R80 (airship): Operational history

-After these flights it was flown to RNAS Pulham, Norfolk.
+After these flights R.80 was flown to RNAS Pulham, Norfolk.
 There the airframe was used for stress analysis and destructive testing before being dismantled in 1925.
-In total, this relatively small but well designed craft flew for only 73 hours.
+In total, this relatively small but well-designed craft flew for only 73 hours.

-Although the trials were successful it was too small for its intended use.
+Although the trials had been successful it was too small for its intended use.
 Many lessons were learnt, and incorporated in the design for the R100.
 One of the lasting innovations introduced by Barnes Wallis during construction was the first use ever of colour-coded wiring for the electrical systems of an aircraft.